seanpatterson97/moodle-on-aws/README.md

 Typically, it takes 15 minutes for this command to deploy.
 Afterwards the service should be accessible on the subdomain you have created.
 By default it will be dev.{servicename}.your-domain-name.com

 After you are finished with the demo you may run ```make destroy``` to delete the infrastructure to avoid incurring costs.

 ### Acknowledgements
 [Aws-scenario-ecs-fargate ](https://github.com/nexgeneerz/aws-scenario-ecs-fargate)
-I utilized this project as a boilerplate from which I began modifying for the needs of this project.
 This project contains a fantastic [blog post](https://nexgeneerz.io/how-to-setup-amazon-ecs-fargate-terraform/) which details the basics of a modern production-ready solution on fargate.
+I used it as a starting point for the project.

 [Modernize Moodle LMS with AWS serverless containers](https://aws.amazon.com/blogs/publicsector/modernize-moodle-lms-aws-serverless-containers/)
-Another great resource I used to gain insight into some of the moodle-specific requirements for designing the project's architecture.
+Another great resource used to gain insight into some of the moodle-specific requirements for designing the project's architecture.

 ### Limitations
 * Bitnami moodle has an env variable flag ```MOODLE_SKIP_INSTALL``` which needs to be set to false to run its initial installation and provision the empty database.
 This value needs to be set to true for subsequent containers to prevent them from failing their install and exiting due to the database tables already existing.
-	* To avoid manual intervention each time the demo is launched, a value is passed in each terraform command in the Makefile to handle skip the installation process outside of the first deployment.
+	* To avoid manual intervention each time the demo is launched, a value is passed in each terraform command in the Makefile to handle skip the installation process unless it is for the first deployment.
-	* Upon first deployment, if multiple containers are launched, only one container will succeed in starting up until terraform passes the update to skip the installation.
+	* Upon initial deployment, if multiple containers are launched, only one container will succeed in starting up until terraform passes the update to skip the installation.

 ### Future Implementations
 * Incorporate ElastiCache for Redis
 * Create a more elegant solution to handle ```MOODLE_SKIP_INSTALL```